hylandtechoutreach/coding-activities/JavaScriptLesson.md

 # JavaScript Lesson
 An activity to introduce JavaScript in 45-60m

->NOTE: This lesson is designed for students who have an introductory knowledge of HTML and CSS
+>NOTE: This lesson is designed for students who have an introductory knowledge of HTML and CSS, but no experience is required

 ## Starting Point
 Start by opening a web browser and navigating to the starter code: [bit.ly/js-starter](https://codepen.io/jmaxwell/pen/pooWxmv?editors=1100).
 Students should follow along and do the same thing in their browsers.